-Reference: Modified from a curve created for the Colorado Habitat Exchange based on the Greater Sage-Grouse Range-wide Steering Committee 2008; CPW unpublished data, and A.D.
-Apa personal communication which used 20% optimal as the minimum fully functional value with and 0% as the starting value.
+Reference: Modified from a curve created for the Colorado Greater Sage-Grouse Habitat Quantification Tool (2016), which used 20% as the minimum fully functional value and 0% as the starting value.
 Modified based on TRG input to reflect Table 2-6 (BLM 2013) to develop separate curves for arid-shrub conditions and mesic-shrub conditions/meadow systems.
-Based on curves for Late Brood Rearing -Perennial Forb Canopy Cover (arid-shrub and mesic-shrub conditions) and increased productivity in meadow site, TRG modified the optimal valueminimum fully functional value to >20%.
+Based on curves for Late Brood Rearing - Perennial Forb Canopy Cover (arid-shrub and mesic-shrub conditions) and increased productivity in meadow site, TRG modified the minimum fully functional value to 20%.
 Based on TRG input, the starting value was set at 2% as some canopy cover is needed to meet the needs of sage-grouse and reflects the ability for a site to recovery after a disturbance.
 Curve was modified to be more linear based on unpublished data provided by J. Sedinger that showed increased nest selection preference and success related to increased forb cover in an almost linear relationship.